 - An introduction to student and personal finance;

 - A carousel of practical skill modules, such as DIY, life-saving, sports coaching, student cooking, first aid, CV writing and interview skills.
-Where we can, these modules are run by external providers and are accredited.
+Where possible, these modules are run by external providers and are accredited.

 Academic Clubs and Societies

-There are a vast range of Sixth Form specific academic clubs and societies that offer extended academic enrichment and foster a love of learning for the sake of enjoyment in a subject or discipline.
+There is a vast range of Sixth Form specific academic clubs and societies that offer extended enrichment opportunities and foster a love of learning for the sake of enjoyment in a subject or discipline.

 All clubs and societies are open to all members of the Sixth Form (whether they are studying that subject at A Level or not) and are based on the principle of student led presentations followed by open debate and discussion.
 Societies and Clubs also host guest speakers, visit university lectures and attend functions and events.